Nachtalb/nicotine-plugin-core/docs/source/installation.rst

       def stop(self) -> None:
           super().stop()

-          # Pluggin has been stopped, do some cleanup if needed
+          # Plugin has been stopped, do some cleanup if needed

       def shutdown_notification(self) -> None:
           super().shutdown_notification()  # will run .stop()